-- > The evaluation confirmed that the Company's Board of Directors is generally functioning properly and that the effectiveness of the Board of Directors is secured in all aspects such as its size, composition, diversity, agenda selection, the scope of matters to be discussed or reported, the timing for scheduling the Board of Directors meetings, frequency of the meetings, operations of the Board of Directors including deliberation time, provision of additional information to the Directors, systems outside the Board of Directors such as those for providing training opportunities, etc. - In light of the results from this evaluation, the Company will continue to examine and implement necessary measures to make discussions more lively and productive at the Board of Directors meetings.
+The evaluation confirmed that the Company's Board of Directors is generally functioning properly and that the effectiveness of the Board of Directors is secured in all aspects such as the composition of the Board of Directors, including size and diversity, the scope of matters to be discussed or reported, operations of the Board of Directors, including the timing for scheduling meetings, frequency of the meetings, deliberation time, and partnerships and communication systems outside the Board of Directors such as those for providing additional information and training opportunities to the Directors.

+In light of the results from this evaluation, the Company will continue to examine and implement necessary measures to make discussions more lively and productive at the Board of Directors meetings.